Markus Wheaton

-Markus Levonte Wheaton (born February 7, 1991) is a former American football wide receiver.
-He played college football for Oregon State University and was drafted by the Pittsburgh Steelers in the third round (79th overall) of the 2013 NFL Draft.
+Markus Levonte Wheaton (born February 7, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Oregon State Beavers and was selected by the Pittsburgh Steelers in the third round (79th overall) of the 2013 NFL draft.
 He also played for the Chicago Bears and Philadelphia Eagles.

-Early years
+Early life

 Wheaton was born in Phoenix, Arizona.
 He attended Mountain Pointe High School, and played for the Mountain Pointe Pride high school football team from 2005–2007.
 He had 23 receptions for 476 yards and six touchdowns as a junior, and added 49 tackles on defense.
 He also attended Chandler High School, and played for the Chandler Wolves high school football team.
 He recorded 736 yards receiving on 37 receptions with four touchdowns as a senior.
 He was a three-time first-team all-region and honorable mention all-state selection.
 Considered a three-star recruit by Rivals.com, he was rated the No. 41 athlete in the nation.
 He committed to Oregon State.

 Wheaton was also a standout sprinter for the Chandler High School track team.
 He won both the 200-meter dash (21.42s) and 400-meter dash (47.38s) at the 2009 Chandler Invitationals.
 He also ran a season-best time of 10.81 seconds in the 100 meters at the 2009 5AI State Championships.